 Accordingly, the Company has elected to present earnings before interest, tax, depreciation and amortisation (EBITDA) before exceptional items as a separate line item on the face of the Statement of Profit and Loss.
 The Company measures EBITDA before exceptional items on the basis of profit/(loss) from continuing operations including other income.
 In its measurement, the Company does not include exceptional items, depreciation and amortisation expense, finance costs, and tax expense.

-24. Recent Accounting Pronouncements
+23.Recent Accounting Pronouncements

-Ministry of Corporate Affairs ("MCA") notifies new standard or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-On March 31, 2023, MCA amended the Companies (Indian Accounting Standards) Rules, 2015 by issuing the Companies (Indian Accounting Standards) Amendment Rules, 2023, applicable from April 1, 2023, as below:
+Ministry of Corporate Affairs ("MCA") notifies new standards or amendment to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time